 The glass walls of your sunroom should be silicon, double-sealed, A-rated, and labeled “tempered safety” to meet code requirements.
 It’s best to opt for double-glazed glass for durability, insulation and glare reduction.
 This kind of glass is low-emissivity, which reflects heat and UV rays, and usually come with an argon gas fill for improved insulation.

 Turn to Spicer Bros Construction, Inc. for your home improvement needs.
 We are your leading provider of siding and roofing services.
 Give us a call at (410) 546-1190 or fill out our contact form schedule an in-home consultation.
-We serve homeowners in Salisbury and Easton, MD, Lewes, DE, and other nearby areas.
+We serve homeowners in Salisbury, Lewes, DE, and other nearby areas.